SherlockPsy/Life/04_CONTRACT_AGENT.md

 ### 3. Bounded Rereading

-The Agent does not reread its entire Private Ledger.
+An Agent does not reread its entire Private Ledger.

 Instead:
 - a small recent sequence may be included
 - older entries may be retrieved mechanically for relevance

 This retrieval:
-- performs no summarization
+- performs no summarisation
 - performs no ranking by importance
 - asserts no correctness